-Don’t look now, but the EFL Championship is already well past the halfway point of the 2025-26 season and the race for Premier League promotion is quickly heating up.
+Don’t look now, but the EFL Championship is deep into the 2025-26 season and the race for Premier League promotion is red hot.

-Frank Lampard’s Coventry City want to end their 39-year major trophy drought (1987 FA Cup) to return to the top flight for the first time since they were relegated in 2001, but their pace has slowed in recent weeks.
-The Sky Blues endured years of financial turmoil and looked like they might never climb their way back up the ranks but Lampard had his men simply outscoring anyone and everyone this season, with USMNT striker Haji Wright more than doing his part early in the campaign.
+Frank Lampard’s Coventry City are on the brink of returning to the top flight for the first time since they were relegated in 2001, and just a few more points from ending their 39-year major trophy drought (1987 FA Cup) to win the division.
+The Sky Blues endured years of financial turmoil and looked like they might never climb their way back up the ranks but Lampard had his men simply outscoring anyone and everyone this season, with USMNT striker Haji Wright more than doing his part in the campaign.

-On the flip side, Wrexham are eyeing an astounding fourth promotion in four seasons and are in the thick of both the automatic promotion and playoff races — sixth as of January 24.
-Ryan Reynolds and Rob Mac’s (nee: McElhenney) club was playing non-league football as recently as 2023, and the Reds are on the march once again with former Bournemouth striker Kieffer Moore leading the way and threatening to take the Golden Boot this season.
+On the flip side, Wrexham are eyeing an astounding fourth promotion in four seasons and are in the thick of the playoff race with dwindling hopes of a late run to second.
+Ryan Reynolds and Rob Mac’s (nee: McElhenney) club was playing non-league football as recently as 2023, and the Reds are on the march once again with former Bournemouth striker Kieffer Moore and ex-Rangers midfielder Josh Windass both hitting double-digit goals.

 It’s never too early to start tracking who will come up to the Premier League and we are entering the business end of the season in the second-tier...